chinchalinchin/being-and-death/01_introduction.md

 ```
 ---

-Where the symbol `#` represents the quantifier for existence, `@` represents the quantifier for universality, `~` represents set membership, uppercase letters A and B represents sets, lowercase letters represents unquantified set members, and n(S) represents the cardinality of a set, i.e. its numerability.
-It then remains to show the cardinality of set _A_ is zero, and that should be self-evident from its definition.
+Where the symbol `#` represents the quantifier for existence, `@` represents the quantifier for universality, `!` represents negation, `|` represents denotion, `~` represents set membership, uppercase letters A and B represents sets, lowercase letters represents unquantified set members, and n(S) represents the cardinality of a set S, i.e. its countability[^12].
+With these definitions in hand, it then remains to show the cardinality of set _A_ is zero, and that should be self-evident from its definition, i.e. the set that asserts self-identity is impossible is empty, and thus we have the metaphysical basis of 0 and 1.

 The reader should draw his attention to the recursive nature of the concept, _self-evident_: by _self-evident_ we mean a thing that demonstrates its own truth, a thing whose truth is not in question no matter what posture we assume.
 The form of a _self-evident_ truth involves an object, _x_, and a recursive relation that points back to _x_ that violates the conditions of its existence, i.e. its `contingency`.
 In other words, **Frege** realized the form of _self-evidence_ is contradiction.
 It is not self-evident that "_the rock is heavy_" is true, but it is self-evident "_the rock is not the rock_" is true.

 Zero is defined as the cardinality of a contradictory set.
 Logic, as it were, has an opinion of itself, namely that its contradictions are empty.
 This, however, requires the symbolism to express the contradictions that must contain nothing as it member.
 Take note, the form of the contradiction is irrelevant.
 We could just as well define zero as the cardinality of the negation of the excluded middle.
 In either case, this is an inherent feature to any form we substitute into the set theoretic definition of zero: it contains a circular reference.
 The relation thus expressed will always involve an expression of x and a relation that cannot result in a judgement of truth, in **Frege**'s the inability of a thing to be itself.
 Furthermore, all subsequent numbers can be expressed via the recursion back to the original proposition about the cardinality of contradictions.

-The foundation of Frege's arithmetic rests on our ontological apprehension of Nothing as nullity.
+In other words, Nothing is `a prior` to Being; Being is `contingent` on Nothing.
+In order for this to be the case, negation must also be `a prior` to Being, for as **Frege** has shown, Nothing is captured through the negation of form.

+This is obvious in the realm of formal logic, where objects or objectified propositions are the operands of negation, conjunction or disjunction, over which existence is asserted via quantification.
+As an example, consider the formal proposition, "_for all a greater than zero, there exists an x such that x^2 + a = 0_" versus "_for all a greater than zero, there does not exist an x such that x^2 + a = 0_"; in both cases the form of the denoted content, i.e. the square of a number plus one equals zero, is identical, but the concept which solves the equation depends on the quantifier applied, i.e. how many exist.
+In the first case, the concept thus asserted is that of complex numbers, whereas in the second, the concept asserted is that of real numbers.

+In all of this, we have said nothing of the Being of the concepts in this metaphysics.
+All we have shown is given their existence, how the contingency of Being arises through form.
+Existence is a property that emerges through the metaphysics of assertion and negation[^13].
+The Being of the existent is beyond the realm of metaphysics, and is properly understood as subject matter for ontology.

+In other words, the form of Being, its representations of the world, tells Being nothign at all about what it means to be except that to be is not to be found in form.
+And if we ask what it is that separates us (in the mode of Being) from ourselves (in the mode of Being form), the only possbility is Nothing.
+Thus, Nothing, negation and existence are the metaphysical foundation of Being, the `a priori`s of ontology.
+This is what we mean when say, in the sequel, that "Being is not identical to existence".

 [^4]: Although in this sense, **Kant**'s title of _Prologmena to any Future Metaphysics_ is quite adapt.
 [^5]: Frege would say `function` or `signify` instead of `relation`.